-During a period of approximately 15 months, in-water construction work would occur within the Hudson River.
-As described in Chapter 3, "Construction Methods and Activities," Section 3.3.5, work would be conducted within a cofferdam within the river, within which ground improvement would occur.
-The in-water construction work zone, including the cofferdam and barges moored around the cofferdam could be subject to damage from severe storms.
+As described in Chapter 3, "Construction Methods and Activities," Section 3.3.5, construction work to improve soil conditions at the river bottom would occur in the Hudson River.
+This work would be conducted within a cofferdam within the river, within which ground improvement would occur.
+The in-water construction work zone, including the cofferdam and barges moored within or around the cofferdam could be subject to damage from severe storms.
+If a severe storm (i.e., hurricane) were approaching, barges moored on the exterior of the cofferdam would be relocated to a safer location to minimize damage to the barges and associated damage to the cofferdam.